slbelden/3020-Project1/README.md

 # 3020-Project1

-Project for Professor Bailey's COSC 3020 class,
-Fall 2015 at University of Wyoming

 Task:
 Write a linked-list implementation of self-adjusting lists.
 In a self-adjusting list, all insertions are performed at the front.
 A self-adjusting list adds a find operation, and when an element is accessed by a find, it is moved to the front of the list without changing the relative order of the other items.
 Demonstrate a case in which a self-adjusting container finds elements, on average, faster than a static container.